 - Glance in the left door mirror to check your position relative to the kerb.
 If you are getting significantly closer to the kerb, turn the wheel one-quarter of a turn to the right.
 If you are getting significantly further away from the kerb, turn the wheel one-quarter of a turn to the left.
 If your distance from the kerb appears to be largely unchanged, do not adjust the wheel.
 Keep checking all around as you complete the manoeuvre (including your blind spot), especially for anyone coming around the corner as you turn.

 - Keep looking well down the road through the middle of the rear window.
 This will help you judge whether the car is parallel with the kerb.
 When the position of the kerb reaches the middle of the rear windscreen, straighten the wheel and reverse for 2 to 3 car lengths from the junction before stopping.
 Put the handbrake on, gear lever into neutral, and wait for further instructions from the examiner.

 See below for a video tutorial on how to reverse around a corner to the right.

 What If Another Car Comes Up Behind Me?

 If a vehicle comes up behind you as you reverse into the new road, you must STOP.

 If the approaching vehicle doesn't stop, wait until they pass and then carry on.

 If the vehicle stops behind you, then you are causing an obstruction so you will have to get out of their way by going forwards back to your start position and begin the manoeuvre again when it is clear and safe to do so.

-Show consideration for other road users & be prepared to STOP & get out of their way if you cause an obstruction
+Show consideration for other road users.
+Be prepared to STOP and get out of their way if you cause an obstruction

-Keep reasonably close to the kerb & on your side of the road
+Keep reasonably close to the kerb and on your side of the road.

 Don't hit the kerb or swing out wide